-Travel: Arrival/departure point is Kodiak, Alaska.
-Clients are responsible for commercial air travel to/from Kodiak and air charter service to/from the main lodge.
-We suggest you arrive 1-2 days in Kodiak prior to your hunt commencing, so you can purchase Alaska hunting license, Sitka Black-tailed deer tags (for each deer), harvest tickets (no fee), pick-up any additional hunting gear or personal items you may need.
-Air charter service is via floatplane to/from main lodge with Cessna 206, DeHavilland Beaver or Widgeon.
-For planning purposes, recommend 1-2 days in Kodiak or Anchorage to take care of trophy or shipping after your hunt.
-We recommend purchasing airline tickets with flexible change policies in the event of inclement weather or unforeseen circumstances that may affect your airline travel as well as travel insurance.
+Travel: Arrival/departure point is the city of Kodiak, Alaska, where you are met at the airport.
+Clients are responsible for commercial air travel to and from the city of Kodiak and follow-on charter flight to our Kodiak camp.
+We suggest you arrive 1-day in Kodiak prior to your hunt commencing, so you can purchase Alaska hunting license, Sitka Black-tailed deer tags, purchase any additional hunting gear or any personal items you may need.
+We assist hunters by coordinating air charter flight to/from our Kodiak camp by float plane (Cessna 206 or De Havilland Beaver).
+Clients should leave hard rifle case and travel clothes bag in air charter service hangar.
+For departure schedule, recommend 1-day in Kodiak or Anchorage for game meat processing/shipping and expediting trophy from Alaska to a taxidermist of your choice.
+Clients may want to process game meat in Anchorage and ship home.
+We recommend clients purchasing airline tickets with flexible change policies and travel insurance in the event of inclement weather or unforeseen circumstances that may affect your airline travel.

-License, Tags, and Harvest Tickets: Purchase Alaska hunting license and Sitka Black-tailed deer locking tags online at the Alaska Department of Fish and Game (ADF&G) website or purchase upon arrival in Anchorage or Kodiak.
-Alaska hunting license: $160 (U.S. nonresident), deer tag each: $300, and Sport Fishing license (7-day): $70, State waterfowl duck stamp: $10, and Federal waterfowl duck stamp: $25.
-Harvest tickets are required for each specie (no fees for permits).
+Alaska Hunting License, Locking-tags, and Harvest Tickets: Purchase Alaska hunting license, locking-tags, and harvest tickets (no fee) online at the Alaska Department of Fish and Game (ADF&G) website or purchase upon arrival in Anchorage or Kodiak.
+For U.S. Nonresident clients: Alaska hunting license: $160, Deer tags: $300 each, Harvest Tickets required: no fee, Sport Fishing license (7-day): $70, King salmon stamp (7-day): $45, Alaska waterfowl stamp: $10, and Federal migratory bird hunting and conservation stamp: $25.

-Other expenses hunter can expect (not an all inclusive list): Before and after hunt expenses,
+Hunt does not include (not an all inclusive list): Before and after hunt expenses,

 Click for larger photos.